 Cheap stay in Banff?
 Forget it.
 This place is not for those traveling on a shoestring budget.
 The most inexpensive way to see all these lakes in one day is by going on a tour.
 And that’s precisely what I did.
 The tour started from Calgary at 7:30 in the morning and ended at 7:30 in the evening.

-The bus journey to the Canadian Rockies is one of the most memorable I had.
-Rivers flowing alongside the road, the snow-capped cordilleras, the tall evergreens, and the exposed glaciers all made up a postcard-perfect scenery of nature at its best.
-You would never think of any place in the world that is comparable to the beauty you see here.
+The bus journey to the Canadian Rockies was one of the most memorable.
+Rivers flowing alongside the road, the snow-capped cordilleras, the tall evergreens, and the exposed glaciers all made up a postcard-perfect scenery of nature.
+You would never think of any place in the world comparable to the beauty you see here.
 It is beyond descriptive words that any travel guides tell you.

 Here are the three lakes in the Canadian Rockies you need to see in a day tour.

 This was the first lake we visited.
 Emerald Lake is in Yoho National Park, so technically, it is not in Alberta Province but belongs to British Columbia.
 The turquoise-colored lake is mesmerizing.
-Its waters seem to glow and mountains in the background seem to have a life of its own.
-In any angle, this place is certainly photogenic!
-Being the largest of the 61 lakes and ponds in Yoho, the are has its own high-end lodges near the entrance that captures the striking view of distant mountains and their peaks.
+Its waters seem to glow, and the mountains in the background seem to have a life of their own.
+From any angle, this place is certainly photogenic!
+Being the largest of the 61 lakes and ponds in Yoho, the area has its own high-end lodges near the entrance that captures the striking view of distant mountains and their peaks.
 The Emerald Lake is famous for its canoe rides and scenic paddleboard tours.

 These three lakes in Banff offer unique beauty on their own.
 Their essence can only be felt when you have time to stop clicking your camera shutter.
 Do take time to admire the views without your camera or cellphone.
 Drink in the views and store them in your memory.